nwheels-io/NWheels/CONTRIBUTING.md

 1. Continuous integration builds will run on every push to the PR branch.
 The builds are listed under the Checks section in the end of PR thread.
 Fix build failures, if any occur.

 1. Continue working and pushing more commits.
 Make sure your changes comply with the [coding conventions](#coding-conventions).
 Keep CI builds passing.
+Keep test coverage above 80%.
 Watch for comments and reviews from other contributors.
 Be responsive to them.
    - Reviews will be posted on the PR thread.
    - Comments can be posted on either PR or the issue thread.
+   - Test coverage summary will be automatically posted by CodeCov on the PR thread.

 1. When you consider the issue to be resolved, rename the pull request and remove the "_WIP_" prefix.
 Watch for a review from one of project maintainers.
 Follow up with answers and changes, if any are requested.